ankushdarade/TradeEnricher/README.md

 # Trade Enricher Application

 ## Installation Instructions
-You can import the project as a maven application to your IDE a maven project.
+You can import the project as a maven application to your IDE as a maven project.

 ## To run the application
 Use one of the several ways of running a Spring Boot application.
 Below are just three options: